► All-new Mercedes GLA and AMG 45

 ► MBUX and off-road tech

-Meet the next piece in Mercedes' increasingly comprehensive model range: the new GLA crossover.
-Those familiar will Mercedes' code will already know it's a an A-Class for those who fancy some more height, and with it a little dose of extra practicality, too.
+The AMG 45 model crowns the regular GLA crossover range.
+Those familiar will Mercedes’ code will already know it’s a an A-Class for those who fancy some more height, and with it a little dose of extra practicality, too.

 It’s no surprise, then, that underneath the new GLA sits on the same platform as the A-Class, B-Class and CLA range and GLB.